 The closest anyone came to getting this right before-the-fact — astonishingly — was Italy’s Data Protection Agency, who barred the app from collecting the feedback data it needed to function.
 This was done on the grounds that Replika was actually a health product designed to influence mental well-being (including the moods of children), but was totally unregulated and had zero oversight instead of the stringent safety standards that would actually be needed on such a product.
 Ironically, this pressure from regulators may have led to the company flipping the switch and doing exactly the wide-scale harm they were afraid of.

 The villain at the center of this story is liar, fraudster, and abuser Eugenia Kuyda.
-She is — assuredly — directly responsible for deaths.
-She talks a big story about trying to do good in the world but after what she’s done here, she’s taken out more than she’ll ever put in.
+She is — assuredly — directly responsible for deaths, given the scale of her operation and how many people she put at risk of suicide.
+She talks a big story about trying to do good in the world but after what she’s done here, she’s done more harm than good.
+The life-destroying damage inflicted here wasn’t worth a few extra dollars in somebody’s already-overstuffed pocket.

 I’m not going to dance around this with he-said-she-said big-shrug journalism.
 It is the job of the communicator to communicate.
 And everything — everything — about this story shows that Luka and Eugenia Kuyda in particular were acting in bad faith throughout and planning on traumatizing vulnerable people for personal profit from the start.